joshday/OnlineStats.jl/docs/src/plots.md

 # Plots

 !!! note
-    Each of the following examples are plotting **one million data points**.
+    Each of the following examples are plotting one million data points, a typically difficult task.

 ## Many Stats Can Be Plotted via Plot Recipes